DaneshCDM/FIT3077/README.md

 **FIT3077 Software Engineering: Architecture and Design** <br>
 By Team 5: Gan Jia Horng | Ravindu Santhush Ratnayake | Danesh Carmel Domingo Mariapan

+### Sprint 2 Executable
+Run the program `morris.jar`.
+The executable requires minimum JDK 19 to run.
+Please ensure the correct version is in your PATH variable.
+Use your terminal to check the environment version of Java and ensure it is at least 19.

 ### Sprint 3 Submission
 **Design Rationale and diagrams**: `docs/Sprint 3/sprint3.pdf`